“A for-profit company with a non-profit’s soul”

-We have started the development of a 40MW solar PV plant in Narok County, Kenya.
-This facility could provide for the power needs of 45,000 Kenyan households.
+We have started the development of several grid-scale solar PV plants in Kenya.
+They are located in Narok, Laikipia and Kwale county and could provide the electricity needs of 45,000 Kenyan households.

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.

 Roughly 88% of Burundians live in rural areas and a mere 1% of them have access to electricity.
 Our first mini-grid initiative in the Mubuga Village will serve as a pilot-program to be rolled out to communities that need it most.